noahehall/theBookOfNoah/databases/mysql_new.md

   - OPTIONS
     - `temporary` create a temporary table that can be accessed only by the current connection thread and is not accessible by other users
-  - `drop table` delete a table and its data from a database -
+  - `drop table` delete a table and its data from a database
+    - requires drop privileges
+      - unless the `temporary` flag is used
+    - will cause a commit of the current transaction except when the `temporary` flag is used
+    - `temporary` only temporary tables matching the table names given will be deleted
+      - temporary tables
+    -

 ### TABLE OPTIONS
-  - notes
   - all options come after the closing paranthesis of the column definitions

   - `auto_increment` assign a unique identification number automatically to the column in each row added to the table
     - auto_increment = 1000 - starts at 1000 instead of 1
   - `avg_row_length` for large tables set the avg row length for better table optimization